Beliavsky/Fortran-code-on-GitHub/README.md

 [APOST3D](https://github.com/mgimferrer/APOST3D): chemical concepts from wave function analysis.
 An associated paper is [Overlap populations, bond orders and valences for 'fuzzy' atoms](https://www.sciencedirect.com/science/article/abs/pii/S0009261403020220), by I. Mayer and P. Salvador, Chemical Physics Letters (2004).

 [Atomic Energy NETwork (aenet)](https://github.com/atomisticnet/aenet): collection of tools for the construction and application of atomic interaction potentials based on artificial neural networks (ANN), by Nongnuch Artrith and Alexander Urban.
-The ænet code allows the accurate interpolation of structural energies, e.g., from electronic structure calculations, using ANNs.
+The ænet code allows the accurate interpolation of structural energies, e.g., from electronic structure calculations, using ANNs. [ænet-PyTorch](https://github.com/atomisticnet/aenet-PyTorch) is an extension of that code to allow GPU-support for the training process of ænet, substituting the train.x training step.

 [Atoms and Molecules with Quantum Monte Carlo (Amolqc)](https://github.com/luechow-group/Amolqc): electronic structure calculations with quantum Monte Carlo (QMC), from Lüchow Group.
 The code features strong multideterminant and optimization capabilities.